LinkedInLearning/exploring-data-science-with-dotnet-using-polyglot-notebooks-and-mldotnet-2118724/README.md

-# COURSENAME
+# Exploring Data Science with .NET using Polyglot Notebooks & ML.NET
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Exploring Data Science with .NET using Polyglot Notebooks & ML.NET.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions